thomassuedbroecker/galaxium-travels-graph-rag-watsonx-ai-example/README.md

 Choose a question or ask one of your own.
- --> Which relation has the Galaxium Travels company?
+ --> Which relations does the Galaxium Travels company have?

  ============================== Assistant Message ===============================
 The Galaxium Travels company has the following relations: